-- D15.2 The Contractor shall record, as a minimum, for each item listed on Form B: Prices: - (a) user name(s) and addresses; - (b) order date(s); - (c) delivery date(s); and - (d) description and quantity of goods supplied. - D15.3 The Contractor shall provide the Contract Administrator with a copy of the records for each quarter year within fifteen (15) Calendar Days of a request of the Contract Administrator.
+- D16.1 The Contractor shall keep detailed records of the goods supplied under the Contract. - D16.2 The Contractor shall record, as a minimum, for each item listed: - (a) user name(s) and addresses; - (b) order date(s); - (c) delivery date(s); and - (d) description and quantity of goods supplied. - D16.3 The Contractor shall provide the Contract Administrator with a copy of the records for each quarter year within fifteen (15) Calendar Days of a request of the Contract Administrator.